Understanding Ketosis

 • 2–3 eggs cooked in butter

-• Coffee with heavy cream
+• Coffee + heavy cream (optional)

 Lunch

-• Large salad with olive oil dressing
+• Salad + olive oil

-• Avocado or nuts
+• Avocado (if desired)

 Dinner

-• Topped with butter or cheese
+• Add butter or cheese

 Key Principles

-• Listen to your body: Eat when hungry, stop when full
+• Eat when hungry, stop when full

-FitZone Medical Clinic • 2064 Park St., Jacksonville, FL 32204
+FitZone Medical Clinic • 2064 Park St., Riverside, Jacksonville, FL 32204